dam277/P-Discord-ServerManager/README.md

 <div align="center">

    ## The project
-   The project consists of creating a discord bot which manage channels.
+   The project consists of creating a discord bot which manage channels, datas, music playlists, etc....
    The principal utility of this bot is to create private categories for someone hwo can invite his friends in. he will have acces to a voice channel and a text channel.
    He can also close this category when he wants and automatically when leaving the voice channel.